 This is the water that retreats towards the periphery and creates the earth in the midst of the water.
 The primeval water that surrounds the earth.

-If all is water and it withdraws, the land is formed in the middle, the water now forms the periphery, the center and the periphery have arisen, that is the separation of heaven and earth in Genesis.
+If all is water and it retreats, the land is formed in the middle, the water now becomes the periphery, the center and the periphery have arisen, that is the separation of heaven and earth in Genesis.